 The Cave and Basin National Historic Site is an icon in Banff National Park.
 It is located near downtown Banff and is easily walkable if you don’t have access to a vehicle.
-Its beginnings date back to 1883 and it is one of the most cost-friendly activities in this area.
-For those reasons, you do not want to miss out on this attraction!
+Its beginnings date back to 1883, and it is one of the most cost-friendly activities in this area.
+You do not want to miss out on this attraction for those reasons!

 About Cave and Basin’s Rich Local History

 The Cave and Basin is located on the edge of Sulphur Mountain.
-In its beginnings, it quickly became popular because of its hot spring.
-Four years after it was discovered, this natural hot spring became a spot where visitors could enjoy taking a dip.
+In its beginnings, it quickly became popular because of its hot springs.
+Four years after it was discovered, this natural hot spring became a spot where visitors could enjoy a dip.

 Things to do at Cave and Basin

-The Cave and Basin hold a large amount of importance in Banff’s heritage.
-It can be enjoyed by both tourists and locals in order to gain knowledge about such an important part of Banff National Park’s beginning stages.
-It is in a lovely quiet part of Banff and is surrounded by some of Banff’s most iconic mountains.
+The Cave and Basin is important to Banff’s and Park Canada’s heritage.
+Both tourists and locals can enjoy it and learn about such an important part of Banff National Park’s beginning stages.
+It is in a lovely, quiet part of Banff and surrounded by some of its most iconic mountains.

 Here are some of the top things to do during your visit: